cszou/Snake/README.md

 # This is a Classic Snake Game
-Use arrow keys to control the sanke.
+Use arrow keys to control the snake.
+Use p to pause the game.